-The 6-Week Training Plan is made for riders who train on avg.
-7hrs per week.
-The goal is to increase your training volume over the next 6 weeks.
-Small increments in training volume each week will make a significant improvement when they are all added together.
-These increments are almost invisible and you won’t notice anything the first two to three weeks.
-But these increments work as you continue to add more depth to your training volume.
+The 6-Week Training Plan is for riders who train on avg—7hrs per week.
+The goal is to increase your training volume over the next six weeks.
+Small increments in training volume each week will significantly improve performance when added together.
+These increments are almost invisible, and you won’t notice anything during the first two to three weeks.
+But these increments work as you add more depth to your training volume.

-When your training volume per week goes up, you’ll reach a higher level of aerobic performance.
+When your weekly training volume increases, you’ll reach a higher level of aerobic performance, and you will increase fat loss.
 As mentioned before, adding more hours is one of the most effective methods to improve cycling performance.

-If you train less than 7 hrs / week, you should adjust your training volume accordingly.
-Training sessions in orange are the most important parts in this training plan while training session written in yellow can be removed if you need to reduce total training time.
+If you train less than 7 hrs/week, you should adjust your training volume accordingly.
+Training sessions in orange are the most critical parts of this training plan.
+You can remove training sessions written in yellow if you need to reduce total training time.

-If you train more than 7 hrs / week, you should add more hours to the training plan.
-In week 1 you can add more volume on all days.
+If you train more than 7 hrs/week, you should add more hours to the training plan.
+For example, in week 1, you can add more daily volume.

-If you are used to a training volume of more than 12+ hrs / week, the 6-week training plan might very likely help you too, but personally I would suggest a more specific training plan based on your current fitness and ambitions.
-Also, if you have a significant training volume, you should consider to implement some kind of periodization (recovery weeks etc.).
+If you are used to a training volume of more than 12+ hrs/week, the 6-week training plan might help you.
+Still, I would suggest a more specific training plan based on your current fitness and ambitions (increase functional threshold power, lower body fat percentage, etc.) Also, if you have a significant training volume, you should consider implementing some periodization (recovery weeks, etc.).

 Intervals based on performance test

-Before you enter this training plan, you’ll need to estimate or measure your current power output at threshold power.
-For practical purposes this can be done with a 30-min performance test where your average power.
-This 30min performance test might at least in theory overestimate your ‘functional threshold power’.
+Before entering this training plan, you’ll need to estimate or measure your current power output at threshold power.
+You can do this with a 30-minute performance test where your average power is for practical purposes, and this 30min performance test might at least, in theory, overestimate your ‘functional threshold power.’

-However, from a practical point of view a 30-min test is a secure and proven method used to calculate intervals.
-During the performance test it might be necessary to adjust your pace slightly, but that’s how performance tests are.
+However, from a practical point of view, a 30-min test is a secure and proven method to calculate intervals.
+It might be necessary to adjust your pace slightly during the performance test, but that’s how performance tests are.
 Also, remember that a 30-min performance test is a great training session in itself.

 You can find more information about training intensities here.